jihuishan/flexible_evaluation_for_vqa_mm24/README.md

 We have trained two models with different sizes: **SFVE-base** and **SFVE-large**.
 Below are the details of each model along with their performance on our proposed AVE dataset, and results from previous works on general semantic textual similarity task (STS).

-(Note that as we have slightly modified the pretraining tasks, the results here are a little bit higher than that in the paper.)
+(Note that as we have adjusted the pretraining tasks for better performance, the results here are a little bit higher than that in the paper.)

 | Model Name  | Backbone     | HuggingFace URL                                                | Alignment Performance (AVE) |
 |-------------|--------------|----------------------------------------------------------------|-------------------|